kilfour/QuickAcid/tempdoc.md

 ## QuickAcid Linq 101

-First of all you are going to need import some namespaces if you want to use the Linq interface.
+First of all, you need to import some namespaces if you want to use the Linq interface.
 This is by design.
-If you're using the Linq interface there is an underlying assumption you have some experience either with Linq combinators or property based testing.
+If you're using the Linq interface there is an underlying assumption you have some experience either with Linq combinators or property-based testing.
 ```csharp
 using QuickAcid.Bolts;
 using QuickAcid.Bolts.Nuts;